MaxHerbs/jekyll-instance/myblog/_posts/2024-9-9-nixieTimeModule.md

 ---
 ## Getting Technical
-The microprocessor used here ESP01, a small form-factor implimentation of the ESP8266.
+The microprocessor used here ESP01, a small form-factor implementation of the ESP8266.
 The ESP01 was originally designed to serve as a purely a wifi interface for other microprocessors, but as it developed it became a far more capable chip and is used as the main processor in this project.
-Usually I would opt for the more powerfull successor of the ESP8266; the ESP32, but the ESP01 is capable enough for this project, and offers a smaller form factor and a lower cost - coming in at about 65p each!
+Usually I would opt for the more powerful successor of the ESP8266; the ESP32, but the ESP01 is capable enough for this project, and offers a smaller form factor and a lower cost - coming in at about 65p each!

 <div style="display: flex; align-items: flex-start; width: 100%;">
   <div style="flex: 1; padding: 10px;">